 How many volunteers will be with me at Honduras Child Alliance?

-Generally there will be 8-14 volunteers in-country at any time and they work in small groups at 3 locations in the community.
+Generally there will be 8-14 volunteers and local ‘ayudantes’ (interns) in-country at any time and they work in small groups at 3 locations in the community.
 You will never be sent to work on your own.
-Our HCA project manager lives in one house and our assistant manager lives at the other so there is a support person at each house to answer any questions you may have.
+The HCA program manager and Outreach Manager live at the volunteer houses, so there is a support person at each house.

 Is El Porvenir a safe place to live?